 Search engine spiders respond to indexing technical SEO optimizations.
 In other words, you want to use keywords and heading structure to help bots understand the context of your content.

-Here are some recommendations for improving your SEO content strategy and driving more organic traffic.
+Here are some recommendations for SEO content analysis and driving more organic traffic.

 Word choice is most important for human readers, but there are some considerations for search engine bots.

 You want to keep your content concise for bots and make it easier for Google to read and establish context.
 To accomplish this, eliminate fluff terms, favour strong words over adjectives, and avoid long, multisyllabic words.

 Choosing words for humans necessitates a little more finesse.
 Avoid using language that insults your reader’s intelligence, such as “clearly.”